How to Clear Cloudy Pool Water: Complete Step-by-Step Guide

 Adjust pH First

 If your pH is above 7.6, add muriatic acid.
 For a 20,000-gallon pool, start with 1 quart of muriatic acid to lower pH by about 0.2 points.
-Always add acid to water, never water to acid, and pour slowly into the deep end with the pump running.
+Pour acid slowly into the deep end with the pump running so it disperses (if you ever pre-dilute, add acid to water, never water to acid).

 Adjust Total Alkalinity

 If TA is too high (above 120 ppm), use muriatic acid added slowly to the deep end.
-If too low (below 60 ppm), add sodium bicarbonate at a rate of 1.5 pounds per 10,000 gallons to raise TA by 10 ppm.
+If too low (below 60 ppm), add sodium bicarbonate.

 Step 3: Implement SLAM Method

-SLAM (Shock Level And Maintain) is the most effective method for clearing cloudy water.
+SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) is the most effective method for clearing cloudy water.
 This involves raising your free chlorine to shock level based on your CYA reading and maintaining it there until the water clears.

 - CYA 30 ppm = FC shock level 12 ppm